 Surgical procedures for heart failure

 Surgery isn’t frequently used to treat heart failure.
-But it’s recommended when the doctor identifies a correctable problem that’s causing heart failure – such as a defect like a heart valve or a blocked coronary artery.
+But your health care team might recommend it when they identify a correctable problem that’s causing heart failure, such as a defect, including a heart valve or a blocked coronary artery.

-Some people have severe, progressive heart failure that can’t be helped by medications or dietary and lifestyle changes.
-In such cases, a heart transplant may be the only effective treatment option.
+Some people have severe, progressive heart failure that can’t be helped by medications, other devices and procedures, or eating and lifestyle changes.
+In such cases, a heart transplant could be the only effective treatment option.

-Surgeons replace the damaged heart with a healthy one from a donor who has been declared brain dead.
+Surgeons replace the damaged heart with a healthy one from a donor who has identified themselves as an organ donor while alive and been declared brain dead.
 It can take several months to find a donor heart that closely matches the tissues of the person receiving the transplant.
-But this matching process increases the likelihood that the recipient’s body will accept the heart.
+But this matching process is essential to reduce the chances of rejection.

 During a transplant procedure, the surgeon connects the patient to a heart-lung machine, which takes over the functions of the heart and lungs.
 The surgeon then removes the diseased heart and replaces it with the donor heart.
 Finally, the major blood vessels are reconnected, and the new heart is ready to work.

-The outlook for people with heart transplants is good during the first few years after the transplant.
-In fact, about 90 percent of patients live for more than a year after their operations.
-However, the number of patients who receive heart transplants is still relatively low – around 2,500 each year.
+The outlook for people with heart transplants is good after the transplant.
+In fact, about 90% of patients live for more than a year after their operations and on average, survival is greater than 12 years.
+However, the number of patients who receive heart transplants is still relatively low, around 3,500 each year.